-With the vast amount of Google products in the market–YouTube, Drive, Blogspot, Calendar, Maps, and so on–it’s no surprise that information from these products are displayed alongside organic search results.
+With the vast amount of Google products in the market–YouTube, Drive, Blogspot, Calendar, Maps and Gmail for business and so on–it’s no surprise that information from these products are displayed alongside organic search results.
 A user searching “what time is my flight” may receive the exact time recorded in their Google Calendar.

 So how many users are affected by these customized results?
 In 2018, rival search engine DuckDuckGo conducted a study on how SERPs are ranked differently for users.
 The study found that Google’s algorithm will always attempt to personalize results, no matter the user’s relationship with Google and its products.
 This makes it easier for brands and businesses to reach their target audiences and provide value to them.

 Advantages of Dynamic Websites

 Making the shift to a dynamic website has several benefits for both your business and your target audience: